helpdeskpos@hudsonbroker.in

 7 key factors that decide your health insurance premiums

 Every insurance company has specific guidelines based on which they decide the premium cost.
-Here are the factors that they consider while determining the medical insurance premium.
+Here are the factors that they consider while determining the medical and health insurance premiums.

 The rising cost of medical treatment and the recent COVID-19 pandemic have made people realise the importance of health insurance.
 While it can serve as a financial safeguard in case of unexpected medical emergencies, one important thing to consider is the amount of premium that customers are required to pay for the coverage.